MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ### Ideal case

-To understand how it works, let's first create a play example where the outcome Y is a linear combination of the inputs X. The data set is just a matrix, so a system of linear equations like this can be solved by linear algebra with elimination.
+To understand how it works, let's first create a play example where the outcome Y is a linear combination of the inputs X. The data set is just a matrix, so we can try to solve the system of linear equations with linear algebra using elimination.
 We simplify the equations by subtracting multiples of rows from each other (noting this doesn't change the relationship between the X's and Y as we're doing the same to both sides), until we have an upper triangular matrix (0's below diagonal).
 At that point, the last row has only one unknown, which we can easily solve knowing the output.
 Then we just work backwards up the triangle to solve the remaining, as each time there will be only one unknown (having solved the others).

 <img src="/assets/example_linear_equations.png" alt="matrix" width="70%"/>